edgeroute/security-champion-framework/README.md

 First, consider foundational knowledge.
 Foundational is the knowledge about application security, from vocabulary to return on investment and the business case.
 Foundational knowledge answers the why of application security and the things everyone needs to understand.

 Second, a spark of passion.
 A spark of security passion is vital.
-Rather than forcing a champion to volunteer, the best case is a champion that steps forward because they have a slight interest in security.
+Rather than forcing a champion to volunteer, the best case is a champion that steps forward because they have some interest in security.
 The champion program can fan that little interest into a security flame.

 Third, understand/acknowledge attacks.
-Champions must realize the depth of modern attacks and recognize that what they build is under attack.
+Champions must realize the reach of modern attacks and recognize that what they build is under attack.

 Fourth, utilize tools and processes.
 Champions must follow the defined procedures to enhance security, like Secure Development Lifecycle, and be the eyes and ears that execute and interpret the results of the tools.
+They must also participate in making the program better over time by giving feedback on tools and processes and how they fit in the organization.

 ## The value for the champion